jkeger/arcticpy/README.md

         These are wrappers for `_clock_charge_in_one_direction()`, which
         contains the primary nested for loops over an image to add CTI to (in order) each column, express pass (see below), and row.

+        Also contains preset CTI models for e.g. the HST ACS.
     + `ccd.py`
         Defines the user-facing `CCD` classes that describes how electrons fill the volume inside each (phase of a) pixel in a CCD detector.